 - Your target market – its size and whether it is expanding or contracting.

 - Your customers – who are they?
 Where are they?
 What do they want?
 How much will they pay?

 - Your competitors – what are their products, prices and market share?

 How we can help

-If you are starting, or have recently started a business in the Cheshunt area we, at Brindley Jacob, can help you develop a business plan.
-We look forward to helping you put together your best possible plan for the future.
+If you are starting, or have recently started a business in the Cheshunt area we, at Brindley Jacob, can help you to plan and answer any questions you may have.